CONTACT

 The reporting restrictions preventing the identification of a member of staff who is the subject of such an allegation in certain circumstances will be observed.

 The College has a duty of care towards its employees and as such it must ensure that effective support is provided for anyone facing an allegation.
-The College will take action in accordance with the Department for Education’s Keeping Children Safe in Education (KCSIE) guidance and the College’s employment procedures.
+The College will take action in accordance with the Department for Education’s KCSIE guidance and the College’s employment procedures.

 If the College ceases to use the services of a staff member because they are unsuitable to work with children, a settlement/compromise agreement will not be used to avoid a referral to the Disclosure and Barring Service which will be made as soon as possible if the criteria are met.
 Any such incidents will be followed by a review of the safeguarding procedures within the College, with a report produced by the DSL and shared with the NSD, DDSLs and Principal.